 The test sequence for the shortened Type 1 test procedure, as described in paragraphs 3.4.2., 3.4.3. and 3.4.4.2. of this annex as well as the corresponding REESS state of charge profile, are shown in Figure A8.App1/7 in Appendix 1 to this annex.

+For 3-phase WLTP test

+In the case that the test vehicle was classified as Class 1 or Class 2, the Consecutive cycle Type 1 test procedure shall be selected.

 II.
 Justification